jackbloo/tutor-app/README.md

 - Schedule:
     - Assumption: Every Saturday there wont be any schedules to test the empty schedule
 - Book Tutor:
+    - Color will change to pink or enabled after user chose one schedule
     - Will check first if there are overlapping booking schedules, will show error if its overlapping

 ### Confirmation Page